Unboxed-Software/solana-course/content/hello-world-program.md

 # Challenge

 Now it’s your turn to build something independently.
+Because we're starting with very simple programs, yours will look almost identical to what we just created.
+It's useful to try and get to the point where you can write it from scratch without referencing prior code, so try not to copy and paste here.

 1. Write a new program that uses the `msg!` macro to print your own message to the program log.
 2. Build and deploy your program like we did in the demo.